Islandora/documentation/docs/user-documentation/metadata_harvesting.md

 | ListIdentifiers     | [http://localhost:8000/oai/request?verb=ListIdentifiers&metadataPrefix=oai_dc](http://localhost:8000/oai/request?verb=ListIdentifiers&metadataPrefix=oai_dc)                                                     |
 | ListRecords         | [http://localhost:8000/oai/request?verb=ListRecords&metadataPrefix=oai_dc](http://localhost:8000/oai/request?verb=ListRecords&metadataPrefix=oai_dc)                                                             |

-The module [Islandora OAI-PMH (`islandora_oaipmh`)](https://github.com/Islandora/islandora_defaults/tree/2.x/modules/islandora_oaipmh) is a submodule of Islandora Defaults.
-It provides default configuration for the [Drupal REST OAI-PMH module](https://www.drupal.org/project/rest_oai_pmh) so that repository content can be harvested.
+These services are provided by the OAI-PMH [Drupal REST OAI-PMH module](https://www.drupal.org/project/rest_oai_pmh) Drupal module.
+The Islandora Starter Site provides some default configuration so that repository content can be harvested.
+This configuration used to be part of Islandora OAI-PMH, a submodule of Islandora Defaults.

-Enabling Islandora OAI-PMH provides:
+For OAI-PMH functionality, the Islandora Starter Site provides:

 - a View ("OAI-PMH") that defines sets of objects for exposure at the oai_dc [endpoint](http://localhost:8000/oai/request?verb=ListRecords&metadataPrefix=oai_dc).
 By default,:
     - there is one set per "Collection" object containing that object's children